Ed Boon

 Edward Boon (born February 22, 1964) is an American video game programmer, voice actor, and director.
 Boon is best known for co-creating the fighting game series Mortal Kombat along with John Tobias, and directing the Injustice series.
 In 2009, he was chosen by IGN as one of the top 100 game creators of all time for his involvement in the Mortal Kombat series.

 Boon was employed for over 15 years at Midway Games.
 Since 2011, he has worked for NetherRealm Studios.

 Life and career

 Boon graduated from high school at Loyola Academy in Wilmette.
-Boon is of Hispanic descent, from the Dominican Republic.
+Boon is of Hispanic descent, and his mother came from the Dominican Republic while his father is Dutch-American.
 He earned a Bachelor of Science degree in mathematics and computer science from the University of Illinois at Urbana-Champaign.

 After graduation, he was employed by Williams Entertainment in their pinball department, working on approximately 20 pinball games over the next two years.
 During this time, he was called the Mortal Master, an early indicator towards a future creation.